microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 1. From the 'Files' section of the Project, in the upper right-hand corner there is a 'Clone' button which will allow you to copy the URL of the git repository (hosted on Azure DevOps) for this project.
-    Click the copy button to copy the URL to your clipboard.
+    Click the Clone button, then click the copy button on the right side of the URL to copy the URL to your clipboard.
+2. Open Windows Explorer and create the following folder: **C:\\MyAzureProject**

-2. Launch the Visual Studio Code application your local system
+3. Launch the Visual Studio Code application your local system

-3. View -\> Command Palette
+4. From the top menu bar, select View -\> Command Palette

-4. In the command palette, type 'git clone' and press enter
+5. In the command palette, type 'git clone' and press enter

-5. When prompted for 'Repository URL' paste the value obtained from Step 1 into the command palette
+6. When prompted for 'Repository URL' paste the value obtained from Step 1 into the command palette

+<div style="page-break-after: always;"></div>

-6. Select a folder to store the new repository locally **(Ex.
+7. When prompted to select a folder to store the new repository locally choose **C:\\MyAzureProject**.
-    C:\\MyAzureProject)**.
 Note that you are selecting the top level folder.
 A subfolder will be created with the repository name automatically.
 Because a repository is similar to a database, **do not** select a folder that is managed by technologies like OneDrive, Dropbox, etc. This can cause issues with both technologies fighting to track changes.

-7. You may be prompted to authenticate, please enter credentials that are valid for your Azure DevOps organization
+8. You may be prompted to authenticate, please enter credentials that are valid for your Azure DevOps organization

-8. When Visual Studio Code prompts you to 'Open Repository', select that option.
-You should now see the repository and the default README.md file that you created by the step where you initialized the repository in Azure DevOps.
+9. When Visual Studio Code prompts you at the bottom right corner of the screen to 'Open Repository', select that option.
+You should now see the repository and the default README.md file that you created in the step where you initialized the repository in Azure DevOps.

 <div style="page-break-after: always;"></div>